Gravito-electromagnetic analogies: ``Ultra-stationary'' spacetimes

-Eqs.~(\ref{eq:GEMFieldsQM}) yield the GEM fields corresponding to the frame adapted to the rigid geodesic congruence, $u^{\alpha}=\delta_{0}^{\alpha}$.
-They tell us that the gravito-electric field vanishes, $\vec{G}=0$, which is consistent with the fact that no electric field arises in the mapping above; the gravitomagnetic field $\vec{H}$ is \emph{linear} in the metric potentials:
+Eqs.~(\ref{eq:GEMFieldsQM}) yield the GEM fields corresponding to the frame adapted to the rest observers, of 4-velocity $u^{\alpha}=\delta_{0}^{\alpha}$ (in the coordinate system of \eqref{ultrastationary}).
+They tell us that the gravitoelectric field vanishes, $\vec{G}=0$, which is consistent with the fact that no electric field arises in the mapping above; and that the gravitomagnetic field $\vec{H}$ is \emph{linear} in the metric potentials:

 These properties can be interpreted as follows.
-The fact that $\vec{G}=0$ means that the metric is written in a frame corresponding to a congruence of freely falling observers (as their acceleration $a^{\alpha}=-G^{\alpha}$ is zero); the very special property of these spacetimes (unlike the situation in general, e.g.~the Kerr or Schwarzschild spacetimes) is that such congruence is rigid, i.e.~has no shear/expansion, allowing the metric to be time independent in the coordinates associated to that frame.
-The gravitomagnetic field, on the other hand, does not vanish in this frame, which means in this context (since the frame is congruence adapted, see Sec.~\ref{sub:The-reference-frame}), that the congruence has vorticity.
+The fact that $\vec{G}=0$ means that the rest observers are freely falling (as their acceleration $a^{\alpha}=-G^{\alpha}$ is zero); the very special property of these spacetimes is that such \emph{geodesic} congruence is rigid, i.e. has no shear/expansion, allowing the metric to be time independent in a coordinate system associated to those observers (unlike the situation in general, e.g.~the Kerr or Schwarzschild spacetimes).
+The gravitomagnetic field, on the other hand, does not vanish in this frame, which means in this context (since the frame is congruence adapted, see Sec.~\ref{sub:The-reference-frame} and Eq. (\ref{eq:GEM Fields Cov})), that the congruence has vorticity.
 The equation of motion for a free particle in this frame, cf.~Eq.~(\ref{geoQM}), reduces to

-{} similar to the equation of motion of a charged particle under the action of a magnetic field; and since $\vec{H}$ is a linear function of the metric, the similarity with the electromagnetic analogue is indeed close.
+similar to the equation of motion of a charged particle under the action of a magnetic field; and since $\vec{H}$ is linear in the metric, the similarity with the electromagnetic analogue is indeed close.

 Let us now examine the tidal effects.
-This type of spacetimes have a very special property: the gravitomagnetic tidal tensor measured by the observers $u^{\alpha}=\delta_{0}^{\alpha}$ is \emph{linear} in the fields (and thus in the metric potentials), cf.~Eq.~(\ref{Hij}), and, just like in the electromagnetic analogue, it is given by the covariant derivative of $\vec{H}$ with respect to $\gamma_{ij}$:
+This type of spacetimes have a very special property: the gravitomagnetic tidal tensor measured by the observers $u^{\alpha}=\delta_{0}^{\alpha}$ is \emph{linear} in the fields (and thus in the metric potentials), cf.~Eq.~(\ref{HijQM}), and, just like in the electromagnetic analogue, it is given by the covariant derivative of $\vec{H}$ with respect to the spatial metric $h_{ij}$:

+($\mathbb{H}_{0j}=\mathbb{H}_{00}=\mathbb{H}_{j0}$ for these observers).
+This reinforces the similarity with electromagnetism.
+The gravitoelectric tidal tensor is, however, non-zero, as seen from Eq.~(\ref{EijQM}):